 Village of La Farge

 Located behind the La Farge Public Schools building, just off from Adams Street, the park has 15 camping sites available.
 These sites are to be used for trailers and tents.
 There is a dumping station and all sites have electric hookups.

-Village of Readstown Camp and picnic sites are available along the Kickapoo River.
+Camp and picnic sites are available along the Kickapoo River.

-Village of Viola Viola's Bankers Park, along the Kickapoo River, Offers RB and tent camping, a picnic area, showers and restrooms, and a dump station.
+Viola’s Bankers Park, along the Kickapoo River, Offers RB and tent camping, a picnic area, showers and restrooms, and a dump station.